chrisza4/chris-blog/content/blog/architechture-congruency-eng/index.md

 Do you have a vision?
 And are your decisions aligned with that vision?

-When working in design architecture of big systems, I have been so many times people are vouching for what they know best and care the most.
+When working in design architecture of big systems, so many times people are vouching for what they know best and care the most.

 "We should put more performance consideration"